brandon-vo/book-with-me/README.md

  It consists of creating or logging into an account, booking an appointment by selecting the styles they want done, calculating the cost and time for the haircut, and viewing previous appointments.
  This information is saved and written to text files as a local database.

+Note: This application requires the JCalendar 1.4 library to run properly

 # Images 📷
 ###### Login Screen